 - 1. Violates the published attendance policy or - 2.
+Fails to provide timely written confirmation of future attendance - 3.
 Fails to return from a Leave of Absence or Written Confirmation of Future Attendance

 UMA will dismiss any student who:

 - 1. Violates the Student Code of Conduct or any required policies, or - 2.
 Fails to meet the required Satisfactory Academic Progress Policy requirements